workingDog/scalakml/README.md

 it does not include some of the gx: elements from Google listed in reference 2.

 Using scala 2.11.7 and java 8 SDK

-To generate a new jar file from the source using sbt, type: sbt package

-To generate the scaladoc, type: sbt doc

 Ringo Wathelet